fastworkco/software-engineer-challenge/README.md

 If one of the services goes down, your service can quickly failover to a different provider without affecting your customers.
 The service must also store history of delivery successes and failures.

-The frontend should allow the user to send an email to a given email address, and search through history for a given email address.
+The frontend should allow the user to send an email to a given email address, and list the history for a given email address.

 Example Email Providers: